f-karagoz/f-karagoz/README.md

 Hi, I generally work with ARM-Cortex-M series MCUs and develop mostly with C and C++.
 I am working as an Embedded System Developer, and have a Bachelor's degree in Electronic Engineering.
-I do PCB Hardware Designing too.<br/>
+I am capable of designing and diagnosing PCB Hardware too.<br/>

 - 🔭 I'm currently developing libraries for popular sensors with STM32 series MCUs.
 - 🌱 I'm currently learning parallel programming with C++, and design patterns.